learn-co-curriculum/dsc-repo-readability-v2-2/README.md

 # Readability

-So far you have gone from enhanced the ![repository image], then the content of the documents themselves[quick image], and now you examine how to brest annotate the content itelf.
+So far you have gone from enhanced the ![repository image], then the content of the documents themselves[quick image], and now you examine how to best annotate the content itelf.

 To fully communicate the quality of your work it needs to be readable.
 What does readability mean?
 It means the most important information is highlighted and complex code is explained.
-Since your analysis is in a Jupyter notebooks, you have the narrative of your analysis and important code in the same place.
-You will use two different tools to enhance the readability of your notebook: markdown for the narrative and comments for the code. is its ability to combine code and html rendered and enhanced text.
-With your analysis in a Jupyter notebook, you will enhance the readability of your analysis through code comments and markdown.
+Since your analysis is in a Jupyter notebook, you have the narrative of your analysis and important code all in the same place.
+You will use two different tools to enhance the readability of your notebook: markdown for the narrative and comments for the code.

 ## Learning Goals:
 - Use markdown to enhance the readability of text